Glass Art Ornaments ‘Pink Paradiso’ Stoneform

-This small tall stoneform brings you a two-in-one theatrical performance.
-The two faces of this ornament are entirely unique, each telling it very own tale.
+This exquisite stoneform brings you a two-in-one theatrical performance.
+The two faces of this ornament are entirely unique, each telling its very own tale.
 The striking vertical green trails are what set this piece aside from other glass art ornaments in the pink ‘Paradiso’ series.
 As electrifying and magical as the rest, this small stoneform holds a deeper and more meaningful presence in your home.

 Glass art ornaments from the pink ‘Paradiso’ series by Peter are known for their dancing tendrils and magenta and pink backdrop.
-This small stoneform however combines the theatrical and scintillating performance on one side with a deeper and more mysterious one when you turn it round.
+This small stoneform, however, combines the theatrical and scintillating performance on one side with a deeper and more mysterious one when you turn it around.
 A desert sunset, a mirage, a volcano perhaps?
 Interpret this piece yourself.
-For sure, each time you turn your attentions to its forever changing sides you will come up with a new story.
+For sure, each time you turn your attention to its forever changing sides you will come up with a new story.

 For more art glass vessels please follow the link